hligaty/simple-socket/README.md

  */
 public interface MessageHandler {
     /**
-     * Bind the message code that this message handler can process, cannot be repeated *
+     * Bind the message code that this message handler can handle, cannot be repeated *
      * @return message code
      */
     int bindCode();

     /**
-     * The message processing is implemented here, and the message body needs to be parsed by you
+     * The message handling is implemented here, and the message body needs to be parsed by you *
      * @param byteBuffer message body
-     *
      */
     void doHandle(ByteBuffer byteBuffer);
 }